zpainter/iassist/content/about/_index.md

 -   Provide opportunities for collegial exchange of sound professional practices

-## IASSIST communities
+## IASSIST Communities

-{{< figure src="/img/about/membership-venn.png" alt="Venn diagram of IASSIST core communities: These three are social scientists and researchers, data and information specialists, and data scientists, methodologists and computing specialists." title="" width="450" >}}<br />
+{{< figure src="/img/about/membership-venn.png" class="" alt="Venn diagram of IASSIST core communities." caption="Image 4.
+IASSIST's core communities are social scientists and researchers, data and information specialists, and data scientists, methodologists and computing specialists.
+There is notable overlap within these three." width="450" >}}<br />

 -   Social science researchers and scientists who are producers and users of micro and macro-level social data;
 -   Information/data specialists, who curate and preserve social data, manage facilities and provide services that promote the secondary use of social data;
 -   Methodologists, computing specialists and data scientists who advance technical methods to manipulate and analyze social data.